 * Students starting in January are required to attend classes over the summer semester.

 Interested in other helping professions?
-You might also consider the Social Service Worker program.
+You might also consider the Social Service Worker program or the Child and Youth Worker program.

 This program has immunization requirements.
 For more information, and to print the required immunization form, please see the Immunization Information page.